visionmedia/deploy/Readme.md

   utilize the most recent tag by default, however this is useful for a staging environment, as shown below where __HEAD__ is updated and set to the develop branch.

         ref origin/develop

 ### user

   User for deployment.

        user deployer

 ### host

   Server hostname.

        host 50.17.255.50

 ### repo

   GIT repository to clone.

        repo git@github.com:visionmedia/express.git

 ### path

   Deployment path.

         path /var/www/myapp.com

+### forward-agent

+  Webhosts normally use read-only deploy keys to access private git repositories.
+  If you'd rather use the credentials of the person invoking the deploy command, put `forward-agent yes` in the relevant config sections.
+  Now the deploy script will invoke `ssh -A` when deploying and there's no need to keep SSH keys on your servers.

 ### Hooks